 If you are looking for a cheap and excellent Christmas attraction for the whole family, look no further than the Griffith Park Holiday Lights Train.
-For $4 a person you can ride this historic miniature train on a one-mile loop that takes about 15 minutes to complete.
+For $5 a person, you can ride this historic miniature train on a one-mile loop that takes about 15 minutes to complete.
 The ride takes you slowly through Christmas light tunnels, around inflatable Santas and past more cheer than you can comprehend.
 It is a great night out before or after the LA Zoo lights, read on for all the information.